 Canon G1 X Mark III versus Fujifilm X100F

-The Canon PowerShot G1 X Mark III and the Fujifilm X100F are two enthusiast cameras that were announced, respectively, in October 2017 and January 2017.
+The Canon PowerShot G1 X Mark III and the Fujifilm X100F are two enthusiast cameras that were revealed to the public, respectively, in October 2017 and January 2017.
 Both the G1X Mark III and the X100F are fixed lens compact cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.

-The side-by-side display below illustrates the physical size and weight of the Canon G1 X Mark III and the Fujifilm X100F.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The physical size and weight of the Canon G1 X Mark III and the Fujifilm X100F are illustrated in the side-by-side display below.
+Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the G1X Mark III – represents the basis or 100 percent across all the size and weight measures).

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.